Frequently Asked Questions

 I’m not sure what kind of editing I need.
 Can you help me figure it out?

 Absolutely!
 Why should you be an expert about different levels of editing?
 Feel free to send along the manuscript and describe what kind of outcome you want from the project.
+You can also watch my extensive overview of developmental editing here.

 I’d like to talk through my directions rather than write an email.
 Can I do that?